hsyuan/gpdb/README.md

 Creation of a temporary table fails every time when running specific kind of query.
 Bla Bla...
 Try to describe it in 2 or 3 sentences.

+## Expectation
+Workaround / Fix / RCA

+If the customer has more specific expectations, describe it in 1 or 2 sentences here.

 ## Verification
 √:no issue x:same issue above #:different issue ∆: can't reproduce
 ```